 3. I notice a lot of things are changing and that some materials are not yet available.
 When will this be finished?

 The RHSC has been offering Heraldic Proficiency Courses for a number of years.
 Based on this experience the Education committee has undertaken the task of revamping the curriculum and syllabi to improve the experiences of our students and to make the courses even more useful and relevant to the needs of our students and members.
 Each resource that is being developed to assist students is a new resource that is being written by one of our education committee volunteers or by one of the senior members of the Society.
 These things take time and we will make them available here as soon as we can.
 Until that time students can access the information, as before, through the list of recommended readings on the Bibliography page.
-If you are have trouble locating the information you need please post this on our Forum or contact the Chief Examiner.
+If you are have trouble locating the information you need please post this on our Forums or contact the Chief Examiner.